AndrewGuerrero/ng-caryll/content/effective_cpp.md

 *Traits* classes allow information to be obtained about a type during compilation.
 This can be useful when implementing different strategies for a `template` function based on the type of object.

-Designing a *traits* `class` is as simple as
+Designing a *traits* `class` is as simple as:

-- Identify some information about types to make available.
+1. Find some information about types to make available.
-- Choose a name to identify that information.
+1. Choose a name to show that information.
-- Provide a `template` and set of specializations that contain the information for the types to support.
+1. Provide a `template` and set of specializations that contain the information for the types to support.

-For example, one may want to design a utility function `advance` which allows an `iterator` to move a distance forward or backward. `advance` would need to have behavior that is specific to the `iterator_traits`.
+For example, let's design a utility function, `advance`, which allows an `iterator` to move a distance forward or backward. `advance` would need to have behavior that is specific to the `iterator_traits`.